-Binocular testing is in addition to your eye examination.
+Binocular testing is in addition to your eye examination at our optometry practice in Auburn.
 In this exam we not only test for the most accurate refraction, but we probe the visual system to understand the dynamic visual abilities that are so critical to learning, reading, understanding and good performance in sports and work.
 Some of the areas of testing are:

 - Focusing accuracy, flexibility, speed and strength